shruthinair3589/AcePanel-client/README.md

 Recruiter can query chatbot for instant insights.

+Recruiter gets instant feedback/AI Evaluation on thier dashboard after the completion of interview.

 This workflow ensures employees on the bench can efficiently participate in interviews without manual coordination, and recruiters can manage multiple candidates seamlessly.

 <br />